 -stack of Canon extension tubes (three 25mm & one 12mm).

 -double bubble hot shoe levels (accurate to within +/-5 degrees).
-Since my DSLRs have built-in digital levels, I don't use these any more.
+Since my DSLRs have built-in digital levels I don't use these any more and instead rely on the more-precise digital levels quickly available by press of the Info button.

 -Lowepro photo packs.
 Although I just (October 2019) bought an f-stop bag to try out.